ready-up/api-examples/README.md

-# ReadyUp Data API
+# ReadyUp Data API Examples

-TODO - a bunch of information about the purpose of this repository & how to get info out of it.
+A collection of examples of how to interact with the ReadyUp Data API.

+Currently there are only examples for Python - which you can find the `python` folder.